Do not Jeopardize Your Eyes – Protect Them with Industrial Safety Eyeglasses

 Resolving Power Test

-The Resolving Power Test examines the ability of a lens to form seperate, distinct images of objects that are close together when viewed from 10.67 m (35 ft) away.
+The Resolving Power Test examines the ability of a lens to form separate, distinct images of objects that are close together when viewed from 10.67 m (35 ft) away.

 What constitutes a Failure?

-The lens fails if there is an inability to distinguish three seperate lines at the 20-line mark on test pattern, both vertically and horizontally.
+The lens fails if there is an inability to distinguish three separate lines at the 20-line mark on test pattern, both vertically and horizontally.

 The Astigmatism Test looks for improper lens curvature or flat areas that cause refractive error and image shifting.